Brides of Cedar Falls #7:

 “I wasn’t aware that was a crime.”

-Alright.
-Enough is enough.
+Unbelievable!
 Shaking his head at his brother’s nonsense, Griff stalked from the barn.
 He was happy.
 Whatever harebrained notion to the contrary that Kane had gotten stuck between his ears was hogwash.
-Marriage wasn’t the only thing in the world that could make a fellow happy.
+Yes, he was still single and was probably destined to remain that way.
+However, marriage wasn’t the only thing in the world that could make a fellow happy.

-The two brothers, along with their sister, Paisley, and brother-in-law, Train, ran a successful ranch on the outskirts of town and an equally successful inn downtown.
+The two of them, along with Paisley and her husband, Train, ran a successful ranch on the outskirts of town and an equally successful inn downtown.
 Griff was also making a decent go of his new side job as an undercover detective.
-He had a good life here in cozy Cedar Falls, Texas.
+He had a good life in Cedar Falls, Texas.
 One that made him feel like he was making a difference.

 Which didn’t explain why the restlessness he’d experienced earlier was back in full force.